Caltech-IPAC/kete/docs/tutorials/background.rst

 -----------------

 Coordinate frames define the X/Y/Z axis required to represent position and velocity.
-In NEOSpy, coordinate frames only define the direction of the X/Y/Z axis, and not the origin of the coordinate system.
+In kete, coordinate frames only define the direction of the X/Y/Z axis, and not the origin of the coordinate system.
 This is to say, these frames are only relative definitions, and the object from which they are relative to must also be kept track of.
-Additionally, all coordinate frames within NEOSpy are treated as inertial, meaning there is no funny business regarding accelerating frames such as a rocket.
+Additionally, all coordinate frames within kete are treated as inertial, meaning there is no funny business regarding accelerating frames such as a rocket.

 .. image:: ../data/background_frames.png